-Syntax to session

-Description This command specifies a log ID destination.
+Syntax to session Context config>log-id log-id Description This command specifies a log ID destination.
 This parameter is mandatory when configuring a log destination.
 This command instructs the events selected for the log ID to be directed to the current console or telnet session.
 This command is only valid for the duration of the session.
 When the session is terminated the log ID is removed.
 A log ID with a session destination is not saved in the configuration file.

-The source of the data stream must be specified in the from command prior to configuring the or memory log needs to be modified, the log ID must be removed and then re-created.
+The source of the data stream must be specified in the from command prior to configuring the destination with the to command.
+The to command cannot be modified or re-entered.
+If the destination or maximum size of an SNMP or memory log needs to be modified, the log ID must be removed and then re-created.
+Default none to snmp